tictacS1/tictacS1/README.md

 👋

 I am Malick Gondy 😃.
-I am from Lens, France and currently learning for my professional designation (DWWM).
-I love computers and I read a lot about history.

 &nbsp;

-&nbsp;
+I am from Lens, France and currently learning for my professional designation (DWWM).

-&nbsp;
+I love computers and I read a lot about history !

 ## ⚡ Technologies!